hjee02018/mol-renderer/README.md

 Merge protein and peptide PDB files based on PDBID and chain information from Pepbind_list file, and store the resulting complex PDB files in the "complex" directory for later use in training.
 PDB merge from pdb_tools will be used for merging.

  4. 3Dmol-renderer
  Create a web page using Node.js and 3Dmol.js to visualize each complex

+ 5. Blast Search
+ Create Local Database and do Blast Search using blast.py